 American vs. British English

 British English, on the other hand, follows the principle of logical punctuation.
-This means that a comma is placed inside the quotation marks only if it was present in the original quoted material.
+So naturally, this means that a comma is placed inside the quotation marks only if it was present in the original quoted material.
 If the comma serves a grammatical function in the surrounding sentence, it is placed outside the quotation marks.
 This method emphasizes accuracy and reflects the actual content of the quote.
 Style guides like The Oxford Style Manual advocate for this approach.

 The Logic Behind Logical Punctuation